amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * `"aa parameters`" [list] internal parameters for the nonlinear solver AA (Anderson acceleration).

+  * `"file name`" [string] is the path to hdf5 file containing timestep information.
+    The parameter is used by only one controller.

+  * `"timestep header`" [string] is the name of the dataset containing the history of timestep sizes.
+The parameter is used by only one controller.

+  * `"max time step increase factor`" [double] specifies the maximum value for parameter `"time step increase factor`" in the smart controller.
+Default is 10.

+  * `"growth wait after fail`" [int] defined the number of skipped timesteps before attempting to grow the timestep after a failed timestep.
+    This parameter is used by the smart controller only.

+  * `"count before increasing increase factor`" [int] defines the number of successive increasions before multiplying parameter `"time step increase factor`".
+    This parameter is used by the smart controller only.

   * `"residual debugger`" [list] a residual debugger specification.

 .. code-block:: xml